Year 6

 Summer 2 | Earthquakes & Volcanoes | Light | Je Me Présente | Composing Go Compose | Publisher: columns | Christianity Creation & The Fall | Growing & Changing |

-French – In our weekly lesson, we are learning vocabulary and language linked with food and drink.
+French – In our weekly lesson, we are increasing our knowledge of vocabulary and start to focus on ‘er’ verbs.

-Reading – We have two weekly lessons to develop and enhance a variety of reading skills through a wide range of quality texts.
-As part of our school day, we have a dedicated ERIC time four times a week.
+Reading – We have weekly lessons to develop and enhance a variety of reading skills through a wide range of quality texts.
+As part of our school day, we have a dedicated ERIC time four times a week – this means Everyone Reads In Class.

 Maths – Please see separate overview for more detail.